Causal inference with dyadic data in randomized experiments: Abstract

 \section{Abstract}

-Estimating the treatment effect within network structures is a key focus in online controlled experiments, particularly for social media platforms.
-We investigate a scenario where the unit-level outcome of interest comprises a series of dyadic outcomes, which is pervasive in many social network sources, spanning from microscale point-to-point messaging to macroscale international trades.
-Dyadic outcomes are of particular interest in online controlled experiments, capturing pairwise interactions as basic units for analysis.
-The dyadic nature of the data induces interference, as treatment assigned to one unit may affect outcomes involving connected pairs.
-We propose a novel design-based causal inference framework for dyadic outcomes in randomized experiments, develop estimators of the global average causal effect, and establish their asymptotic properties under different randomization designs.
-We prove the central limit theorem for the estimators and propose variance estimators to quantify the estimation uncertainty.
-The advantages of integrating dyadic data in randomized experiments are manifested in a variety of numerical experiments, especially in correcting interference bias.
-We implement our proposed method in a large-scale experiment on WeChat Channels, assessing the impact of a recommendation algorithm on users' interaction metrics.
+Estimating treatment effects in networked settings is a central challenge in online controlled experiments, particularly on social media platforms.
+We investigate a scenario where the unit-level outcome of interest comprises a series of dyadic outcomes that record pairwise interactions between units, spanning from point-to-point messaging at the microscale to bilateral trade flows at the macroscale.
+Because the response is defined at the dyadic level, the treatment assigned to one unit can affect the outcomes of all dyads that involve it, inducing a form of network interference.
+We propose a design-based causal inference framework for randomized experiments with dyadic outcomes.
+Within this framework, we propose estimators of the global average treatment effect under Bernoulli, complete, and cluster randomization, derive the convergence rates, and establish a central limit theorem for Bernoulli randomization.
+We further construct a class of variance estimators that are asymptotically conservative under transparent degree conditions.
+Numerical studies show that the proposed estimators can reduce bias and mean squared error relative to estimators based on unit-level outcomes in a range of finite-sample settings.
+We illustrate the methods using two large-scale experiments on WeChat, evaluating the impact of a recommendation algorithm and a calling feature.